martingbrown/docs/docs/framework/wpf/app-development/structured-navigation-overview.md

     -   Returning state information that describes how the calling page was completed (for example, whether a user pressed an OK button or a Cancel button).

-    -   Returning that data that was collected from the user (for example, new employee details).
+    -   Returning the data that was collected from the user (for example, new employee details).

--   When the calling page returns to the called page, the called page is removed from navigation history to isolate one instance of a called page from another.
+-   When the called page returns to the calling page, the called page is removed from navigation history to isolate one instance of a called page from another.

  These behaviors are illustrated by the following figure.